 Sometimes, exemption is provided in respect of specified activities or transactions.
-Consequently, the status of the supplier or recipient of the activities/transactions becomes immaterial.
+Consequently, the status of the supplier or recipient becomes immaterial.

 - (1) Services by way of transfer of a going concern, as a whole or an independent part thereof. - (2) Services by way of loading, unloading, packing, storage or warehousing of rice.